 Let’s explore the 2018 real estate financing marketplace while breaking down exactly how to buy a house with no down-payment without breaking the bank.

-Now is an excellent time to buy with no money down home loan.
-Some first time home buyers are securing 100% mortgage financing and many are finding loan opportunities with a limited amount down required.
-Sales of existing homes are rising in 2017, supply is low in many markets, and houses are appreciating in value.
-Plus mortgage rates are still low in the 4% range, but are rising.
+Now is an excellent time to buy with zero down home loans.
+Some new home buyers are securing 100% mortgage financing and many are finding loan opportunities with a limited amount down required.
+Sales of existing homes are rising in 2018, supply is low in many markets, and houses are appreciating in value.
+Plus, according to a Zillow report, mortgage rates on the zero down home loans are still low in the 4% range, but are rising.
 You will probably pay more for a loan next year, so now is the time.

-How to Get a No Money Down Loan to Purchase a House
+How to Buy a Home with a No Money Down Mortgage Loan in 2018

 Even though the mortgage crash made it harder to buy a home with less down, you definitely do not need to put down 20%.
 For some reason, many Americans still think you have to put 20% down.
 This has not been true for decades.
 This myth may be perpetuated by the fact that you do generally need 20% equity to not have to pay private mortgage insurance premiums.